git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     $ python -m site --user-base

-This will get you something like `/Users/me/Library/Python/2.7` on MacOS with Python 2.7 or `/home/me/.local` on Linux/BSD boxes.
+This will get you something like `/Users/me/Library/Python/2.7` on macOS with Python 2.7 or `/home/me/.local` on Linux/BSD boxes.

 The applications are in the `bin/` folder insite that.
 So you need to